Medical Doctor Visa Sponsorship Jobs in Florida

 Which companies sponsor visas for medical doctors in Florida?

 Large health systems with established immigration infrastructure are the most consistent sponsors.
-UF Health, AdventHealth, Tampa General Hospital, Jackson Health System, BayCare Health System, and HCA Florida Healthcare have all sponsored physicians through H-1B and J-1 waiver programs.
+UF Health, AdventHealth, Tampa General Hospital, Jackson Health System, BayCare Health System, and HCA Florida Healthcare have all sponsored physicians through H-1B visa and J-1 visa waiver programs.
 Academic medical centers affiliated with the University of Miami, University of South Florida, and University of Florida also regularly sponsor foreign-trained physicians for clinical and research roles.

 Which visa types are most common for medical doctor roles in Florida?